theNorstroem/furoc/README.md

 Furoc exects a list of files as response.
 The response goes to `stdout` of your plugin.

 You can use the package **reqres** which handles all the stdin stdout encoding decoding stuff for you.

+### Furoc plugins in other languages
+At the moment, only serialized go structs are accepted as response.
+A variant which accepts proto (with the same interface protoc excepts the responses) will come if requested.